Cristianco9/certificate-application/README.md

 - **Docker**
 - **Mysql**
 - **phpMyAdmin**
-- **ORM sequelie**
+- **ORM sequelize**
 - **HTML**
 - **CSS**
 - **EJS**

 ## Getting Started

-To get a local copy of this project up and running, follow these simple steps.
+Follow these simple steps to get a local copy of this project up and running.

 ### Prerequisites